kunlee0910/kunlee0910.github.io/_pages/research.md

 ---
 {% include base_path %}

-The main themes of my projects include (1) public pensions and economic inequality, (2) inequalities in late working lives and retirement transitions, and (3) low fertility and work-family reconciliation policies.
+The main themes of my projects include (1) pensions and economic inequality, (2) labour market inequalities and policy, (3) the political economy of welfare state reforms, and (4) work-family reconciliation and demographic outcomes.
 My doctoral thesis can be openly accessed through [Oxford University Research Archive](https://ora.ox.ac.uk/objects/uuid:9b64014a-4796-4150-b772-40f323fb2ce1).
 For transparency and reproducibility of research, I intend to share replication files for all my studies as they are published.
-This page is being updated accordingly.
+The website is being updated accordingly.

-## 1. Public Pensions and Economic Inequality
+## 1. Pensions and Economic Inequality

 ### Publications
 Oh, J., Son, S. & Lee, K. (2025).
 'Exclusion from a 'Mandatory' Pension Scheme: Late-Stage dropouts from the National Pension System in South Korea', *Journal of the Economics of Ageing* 100578 [link](https://doi.org/10.1016/j.jeoa.2025.100578) (corresponding author)